 We know they sought each other out to be able to feel connected.

 It was not until the late 1960’s, 1970s onwards when former POWs began writing and publishing their memories and stories did the world really know what took place.
-Officers had written and submitted their diaries, with some diaries showing the writer in glowing braveness for official records, however much of these records did not include the realities, nor the detailed lives of working POWs.
-Too often officers remained detached from their men – they were good leaders on the battlefield but failed dismally, unable to adapt and provide leadership as POWs.
+Officers had written and submitted their diaries, with some diaries showing the writer in glowing with braveness for official records, however much of these records did not include the realities, nor the detailed day-to-day lives of working POWs.
+Too often officers remained detached from their men – they were good leaders on the battlefield but failed dismally as leaders of POWs – unable to adapt and provide essential leadership for POW men.
 Too often officers enjoyed the privilege of extra foods when their men were not only starving but working 12-18 hours daily, particularly on the railway.

 Former POWs talked glowingly of the various doctors they encountered who provided not only medical care and leadership but often just a few words of encouragement or a few moments of caring of which there was so little.